Here’s how to safely go to the salon during the pandemic, according to stylists and health experts

 California’s foot traffic to barbershops and hair salons jumped by 28 percent from the week of March 22 — the week after the statewide shutdown order — to the week of July 5, according to SafeGraph.

 In Los Angeles, celebrity stylist and salon owner Ted Gibson unknowingly opened the embodiment of a socially distanced salon in 2019 with his co-owner, Jason Backe.
-Their salon, STARRING, is a business designed to cater to celebrities and those seeking privacy.
+Their salon, Starring, is designed to cater to celebrities and those seeking privacy.

-Visitors of the salon can use an app to book their appointment, select services and products, and pay.
+Customers can use an app to book their appointment, select services and products, and pay.

 “It’s just like a ride-share service,” Gibson said.
 The styling chair is in a “cloud,” a 13-foot tall by 9-foot wide futuristic walled-off space complete with LED light strips that change from daylight to rainbow with a simple verbal command.
 The two entrances remain locked, and there is no receptionist, meaning the only person a visitor interacts with is their stylist and colorist.